David Macnaughton and his Fascinating World of Amateur Radio

 Michael VK4ZKT in the VK2BA shack

 This photo was snapped in the VK2BA shack.
-Michael is leaning on the VK2BA 40M / 10M transmitter, the BA320.
-Shortly we will have a full list of the 40m gear Michael uses from home.
+Michael is leaning on the VK2BA 40M / 10M transmitter.
+Michael runs a TCS13 at home.

 KEN VK4KB